garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 crawlers should, on a best effort basis, crawl the site at times of the day when the site is estimated to have fewer human visitors.

-Generally, crawlers should avoid sending multiple requests to the same resources at the same time and should limit the crawling speed to prevent server overload, if possible, following the limits outlined in the REP protocol.
+Generally, crawlers should avoid sending multle requests to the same resources at the same time and should limit the crawling speed to prevent server overload, if possible, following the limits outlined in the REP protocol.
 Additionally, resources should not be re-crawled too often.
 Ideally, crawlers should restrict the depth of